 Religion of Fear

-The True Story of the Church of God Union Assembly
+The True Story of the Church of God of the Union Assembly

 “The story of the Church of God of Union Assembly—the so-called Pratt Church—is truly a fascinating one.
 Not only is Cady’s narrative supported by actual interviews with former members, it also draws on numerous original sources, including church assembly minutes.
 Religion of Fear fills an important vacuum in our understanding of Holiness-Pentecostal sects in the American South, as well as their spread into other regions of the United States.” —Donald E. Davis, author of Homeplace Geography: Essays for Appalachia